Tulips, Wine, and Dragons in Trevelin: Patagonia’s Best Kept Secret

 Try the best Torta Galesa with a tea service at Nain Maggie, the village’s oldest and most traditional Welsh tea house.

-They open at 3:30 in the afternoon and portions are generous so don’t make dinner plans that day.
+Portions are generous so don’t make dinner plans that day.

 We were told to plan on it filling us up for the rest of the day, calling it a “meren-cena”, a blend of merienda (afternoon tea time) and cena (dinner).